algorand-coding-challenges/python-challenge-3/projects/challenge/README.md

 ## Checkpoint 3: 🐞 Fix the bug 🧐

 1. Open Docker Desktop and launch Algorand localnet by running `algokit localnet start` in your terminal [For more info click me!](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md#creating--starting-the-localnet).
-3. Go to `smart_contracts/asa_vault/contract.py` and to see the source code of the personal vault smart contract.
+3. Go to `smart_contracts/asa_vault/contract.py` and to see the source code of the ASA vault smart contract.
 4. Compile the contract with `algokit project run build` and then try running the test script with `algokit project deploy localnet`.
 It will fail.
 5. Read the error, figure out what is wrong and fix the bug!
+The bug is inside of the ASA Vault contract.
+There is nothing wrong with the deploy script inside of `smart_contracts/asa_vault/deploy_config.py`
 6. After fixing the bug, build and run the deploy script again with the below command:
 ```bash
 algokit project run build